 - Muzzle Break – OEM no brand 9mm shorty muzzle break purchased from eBay. (the PSA 9mm barrels use a 1/2×36 TPI for the muzzle so that is what this particular break is)

-- Grip – This is another CA Legal thing I had to do.
+- – This is another CA Legal thing I had to do.
 I used a Hammerhead AR15 non-pistol grip

 - Stock kit – I used a Trinity Force Cobra stock kit (I did replace the buffer weight but everything else came with the kit and is a normal AR15 part)